openmind-consortium/Analysis-rcs-data/README.md

 ### Data imported into Matlab

 - **RawDataTD.json** --> timeDomainData:
-  - key0: Channel 0; contains numerical data in millivolts
+  - `key0`: Channel 0; contains numerical data in millivolts
-  - key1: Channel 1; contains numerical data in millivolts
+  - `key1`: Channel 1; contains numerical data in millivolts
-  - key2: Channel 2; contains numerical data in millivolts
+  - `key2`: Channel 2; contains numerical data in millivolts
-  - key3: Channel 3; contains numerical data in millivolts
+  - `key3`: Channel 3; contains numerical data in millivolts
-  - systemTick: 16-bit INS clock timer that rolls over every 2^16 values.
+  - `systemTick`: 16-bit INS clock timer that rolls over every 2^16 values.
 Highest resolution is 100 microseconds.
 One value per packet, corresponding to last sample in the packet.
 [See section below on timestamp and systemTick](https://github.com/openmind-consortium/Analysis-rcs-data/tree/DocumentationUpdate#systemtick-and-timestamp)
-  - timestamp: INS clock driven timer that does not roll over.
+  - `timestamp`: INS clock driven timer that does not roll over.
 Highest resolution is 1 second.
 Total elaped time since March 1, 2000 at midnight.
 One value per packet, corresponding to last sample in the packet.
 [See section below on timestamp and systemTick](https://github.com/openmind-consortium/Analysis-rcs-data/tree/DocumentationUpdate#systemtick-and-timestamp)
-  - samplerate: Fs in Hz; only written in rows corresponding to last sample of each packet.
+  - `samplerate`: Fs in Hz; only written in rows corresponding to last sample of each packet.
-  - PacketGenTime: API estimate of when the packet was created on the INS within the PC clock domain.
+  - `PacketGenTime`: API estimate of when the packet was created on the INS within the PC clock domain.
 Estimate created by using results of latest latency check (one is done at system initialization, but can re-perform whenever you want) and time sync streaming.
 Only accurate within ~50ms.
-  - PacketRxUnixTime: PC clock-driven time when the packet was received.
+  - `PacketRxUnixTime`: PC clock-driven time when the packet was received.
 Highly inaccurate after packet drops.
-  - packetsizes: Number of samples per packet.
+  - `packetsizes`: Number of samples per packet.
 Written in rows corresponding to the last sample of each packet.
-  - dataTypeSequence: 8-bit packet number counter that rolls over, ranging from 0 to 255; can be used to help identify if packets are in order or are missing.
+  - `dataTypeSequence`: 8-bit packet number counter that rolls over, ranging from 0 to 255; can be used to help identify if packets are in order or are missing.
 Should run continuously, but instances of resetting have been observed.
-  - DerivedTime: Computed time for each sample - see *Calculating DerivedTime* for more information
+  - `DerivedTime`: Computed time for each sample.
+[See How to Calculate DerivedTime for more information](https://github.com/openmind-consortium/Analysis-rcs-data/blob/DocumentationUpdate/README.md#how-to-calculate-derivedtime)

 - **RawDataAccel.json** --> AccelData
-  - XSamples: X-axis
+  - `XSamples`: X-axis
-  - YSamples: Y-axis
+  - `YSamples`: Y-axis
-  - ZSamples: Z-axis
+  - `ZSamples`: Z-axis
-  - timestamp
+  - `timestamp`
-  - samplerate
+  - `samplerate`
-  - PacketGenTime
+  - `PacketGenTime`
-  - PacketRxUnixTime
+  - `PacketRxUnixTime`
-  - packetsizes
+  - `packetsizes`
-  - dataTypeSequence
+  - `dataTypeSequence`
-  - DerivedTime
+  - `DerivedTime`

 - **DeviceSettings.json**
 [examples from different files]
-  - timeDomainSettings
+  - `timeDomainSettings`

     ![timeDomainSettings](https://github.com/openmind-consortium/Analysis-rcs-data/blob/DocumentationUpdate/documentationFigures/timeDomain.PNG)

-  - powerSettings
+  - `powerSettings`

     ![powerSettings](https://github.com/openmind-consortium/Analysis-rcs-data/blob/DocumentationUpdate/documentationFigures/powerSettings_2.PNG)

-  - fftSettings
+  - `fftSettings`
     ![fftSettings](https://github.com/openmind-consortium/Analysis-rcs-data/blob/DocumentationUpdate/documentationFigures/fftSettings.PNG)

-  - metaData
+  - `metaData`

 - **RawDataFFT.json** --> FFTData
-  - PacketGenTime
+  - `PacketGenTime`
-  - PacketRxUnixTime
+  - `PacketRxUnixTime`
-  - Channel
+  - `Channel`
-  - FftSize
+  - `FftSize`
-  - FftOutput
+  - `FftOutput`
-  - Units
+  - `Units`
-  - TDsamplerate
+  - `TDsamplerate`
-  - dataSize
+  - `dataSize`
-  - dataType
+  - `dataType`
-  - dataTypeSequence
+  - `dataTypeSequence`
-  - globalSequence
+  - `globalSequence`
-  - info
+  - `info`
-  - systemTick
+  - `systemTick`
-  - user1
+  - `user1`
-  - user2
+  - `user2`
-  - timestamp
+  - `timestamp`
-  - samplerate
+  - `samplerate`
-  - packetsizes
+  - `packetsizes`
-  - DerivedTIme
+  - `DerivedTIme`

 - **RawDataPower.json** --> PowerData
-  - dataSize
+  - `dataSize`
-  - dataType
+  - `dataType`
-  - dataTypeSequence
+  - `dataTypeSequence`
-  - globalSequence
+  - `globalSequence`
-  - info
+  - `info`
-  - systemTick
+  - `systemTick`
-  - timestamp
+  - `timestamp`
-  - TDsamplerate
+  - `TDsamplerate`
-  - PacketGenTime
+  - `PacketGenTime`
-  - PacketRxUnixTime
+  - `PacketRxUnixTime`
-  - ExternalValueMask
+  - `ExternalValueMask`
-  - FFTSize
+  - `FFTSize`
-  - IsPowerChannelOverrange
+  - `IsPowerChannelOverrange`
-  - Band1
+  - `Band1`
-  - Band2
+  - `Band2`
-  - Band3
+  - `Band3`
-  - Band4
+  - `Band4`
-  - Band5
+  - `Band5`
-  - Band6
+  - `Band6`
-  - Band7
+  - `Band7`
-  - Band8
+  - `Band8`
-  - samplerate
+  - `samplerate`
-  - packetsizes
+  - `packetsizes`
-  - DerivedTime
+  - `DerivedTime`

 - **AdaptiveLog.json**: TBD
 - **StimLog.json**: TBD